avTranscoder/avTranscoder/USAGE.md

 Check out [__avmeta__](app/avMeta/avMeta.cpp) application to see a C++ example of this use case.

 #### Process media
 An important part of the API concerns media processing.
-The general overview of the workflow could be separate in 2 main cases:
+The general overview of the workflow could be separated into two main cases:
 * _transcoding_: demuxing, decoding, transform, encoding and muxing.
 Here we can update all parts of the media, from the container to the codec used to encode data.
 See the [transcoding process](https://ffmpeg.org/ffmpeg.html#toc-Detailed-description) in ffmpeg documentation.
 * _rewrap_: omit the decoding, transform and encoding steps.
 It is useful for changing the container format or modifying container-level metadata.